Yunaka1269/Musiconomics/README.md

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.

 ## Dashboard
-Tableau
+We intend to use Tableau as our dashboard to present the data visualizations created throughout the course of this project.